chaudharyachint08/Glaucoma/README.md

 https://hzfu.github.io/index.html#Project-page

-Note: Below professor mentions about REFUGE and AGE challenges on Glaucome research I hope to get more labeled data from both these challenges also, and has registered into the same
+Note: Above professor mentions about REFUGE2 (REtinal FUndus Glaucoma ChallengE), 2nd version of challenge Here 1200 images from 2 devices will be released as training data at first.
+Hence has registered into the same

 Kindly look into BIOMASA http://biomisa.org/index.php/downloads/ There request for the dataset is not working, please contact the authors of this website.